chessgames.com

 Frank James Marshall, born in New York City on August 10, 1877, was United States champion from 1909-1936 and a respected international competitor for the first quarter of the 20th century.

 Known for an aggressive style and an ability to get out of trouble that earned him the nickname "The Great Swindler", Marshall recorded both high finishes and disappointing results in elite tournaments.
-For example, his best result came at Cambridge Springs 1904 where he finished 2.0 points ahead of Lasker and David Janowski.
+His greatest result was at Cambridge Springs 1904, a stunning triumph where he finished 2 points ahead of Lasker and David Janowski.
 On the other hand, he finished in mid-field at Ostend 1905.
-His other successes at this time, which included 1st at Schevenigen 1905, 3rd at Barmen 1905 (1/2-point behind Janowski and Maroczy), and first at Nuremberg 1906 helped him find backing for the Lasker-Marshall World Championship Match (1907).
+His other successes at this time, which included 1st at Schevenigen 1905, 3rd at Barmen 1905 (1/2-point behind Janowski and Maroczy), and first at Nuremberg 1906 helped him find backing for the Lasker - Marshall World Championship Match (1907).
 However, he lost this match heavily by a score of +0 -8 =7.
-He suffered another disastrous match defeat to Jose Raul Capablanca in 1909 (+1 -8 =14), but continued to be a dangerous and respected opponent in international play for many years.
+He suffered another disaster in Capablanca - Marshall (1909) (+1 -8 =14), but continued to be a dangerous and respected opponent in international play for many years.
 One of his best results came when he won the Havana tournament of 1913, edging out Capablanca by half a point.

 Marshall won the US Championship by defeating Jackson Whipps Showalter in a 1909 match (+7 -2 =3).
 He defended the title once, against Edward Lasker in 1923 (+5 -4 =9), finally relinquishing it voluntarily in 1936 to allow the championship to be decided by tournament play.